- Definition of Terms

-Wartburg College enforces a zero-tolerance policy for sexual violence.
+Wartburg College enforces a zero-tolerance policy for sexual violence which includes but is not limited to domestic violence, dating violence, sexual assault and stalking.
 Members of the Wartburg College community, guests, and visitors have the right to be free from sexual violence and other forms of sexual misconduct.
 When an allegation of sexual misconduct is brought to the administration and a respondent is found to have violated this policy, serious sanctions will be used to ensure that such actions are never repeated.
 When members of groups, members of campus organizations, or other individuals act collusively to violate the sexual misconduct policy, they may be charged as a group, and a hearing may proceed against the group as joint respondents.
 All members of the community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 The Wartburg College Sexual Misconduct Policy has been developed to reaffirm these principles and to provide recourse for individuals whose rights have been violated.
 The policy is intended both as a guide for appropriate sexual communication, sexual responsibility, and sexual respect and as a measure for determining, after the fact, whether behaviors trespass on community values.

 Wartburg College believes the welfare of community members is of paramount importance, and it is in the best interest of the community and the victim that as many victims as possible choose to report to college officials.
 For this reason, Wartburg College offers victims of sexual misconduct immunity from policy violations related to the sexual misconduct incident.
 Furthermore, the college encourages community members to offer help and assistance to others in need.
 Sometimes students may hesitate to help others for fear that they may get into trouble (e.g., a student who has been drinking underage might hesitate to take a sexual misconduct victim to Campus Security).
 Wartburg College provides limited immunity for those who offer help to others in need.
 While policy violations cannot be overlooked, the college may provide educational options or may impose reduced sanctions in such cases.